Triplophysa stewarti

 Triplophysa stewarti is a species of stone loach in the genus Triplophysa.
 It lives in slow-flowing rivers and lakes among rocks and vegetation; it is found in numerous lakes and in upper Salween, Indus, and Brahmaputra drainages in Tibet as well as in Kashmir, India.
 It grows to 20.8 cm SL.

+Genomics

+A chromosome-level genome assembly of Triplophysa stewarti was published in 2026.
+The assembled genome spans approximately 697.9 Mb, with 25 chromosomes representing 92.65% of the assembly.
+The assembly has a BUSCO completeness score of 98.4%, and 28,009 protein-coding genes were predicted.